Mephiro/ARTSystem/README.md

 # ATCProgram
-Autonomous Tracking and Capturing Program for NOAA satellites
+Autonomous Tracking and Capturing Program for NOAA satellites using SDRPlay RSP1A

 ## Disclamer